stark1tty/SedMob/README.md

 ---

-## Attention
+## Development Notes
-Note: I've created a quick and dirty .apk for testing if this still works as a good free and open source data collection tool for fieldwork.
+v.1.0.0-alpha (18 April 2023): I've created a quick and dirty .apk for testing if this still works as a good free and open source data collection tool for fieldwork.
 Comments and help are welcome.
 The [original repo by Pawel Wolniewicz](https://github.com/pwlw/SedMob) is generally contained within the www folder.
 The .apk can be found on the release page here: https://github.com/stark1tty/SedMob/releases/tag/v1.0.0-alpha

 Right now the interface is installable and mostly navigable, but it is incapable of data entry and functionality.